 Have you ever been to London?
 In this tutorial we are going to create a lovely stylised postage stamp with one of the most prominent symbols of the UK, the clock tower known as Big Ben.
 We’ll be using basic geometric shapes to create a recognizable silhouette with flat-style simplified details.
 Let’s begin!Continue reading

 In the following Easy Chart Vector tutorial you will learn how to create a simple line graph chart vector in Adobe Illustrator.
 In the first steps you will learn how to set up a simple grid and how to create the main shapes using basic tools and vector shapes building techniques.
 Next, you will learn how to ease your work using the Transform effect and how to add a bunch of text.
 Finally, you will learn how create a simple blend and how to take full advantage of the Appearance panel.

 In the following tutorial you will learn how to create your own gingham pattern vector in Adobe Illustrator, and you’ll get some tips for using it.
 For starters you will learn how to set up a simple grid for your gingham pattern vector.
 Using this gingham pattern, a single rectangle and taking full advantage of the Appearance panel you will learn how to create a menu cover that you could edit and take in any direction.

-In this tutorial I’ll show you how to create a chalkboard type treatment with some gradients, a bristle brush, and some freebies from Vector Mill!
+In this tutorial I’ll show you how to create a chalkboard vector with some gradients, a bristle brush, and some freebies from Vector Mill!
 The tutorial is relatively simple and can be applied to many other Illustrator projects.
-Moreover, you can use the Vector Mill freebies in other projects!